giberti/ext-oauth-shim/README.md

 ### Installing

-This library requires PHP 7.0 or newer to use; tests require PHP 7.1.
+This library requires PHP 7.2 or newer to use.

 ```
 composer require giberti/ext-oauth-shim